 - 5.1 Outage Scheduling Check List - 5.1.1 The following instructions are for scheduling transmission equipment outages.
 This applies to the Customer's substation that is directly interconnected with CNP's transmission system.
-Please refer to the "Outage Scheduling Requirements" outlined in Section 3 of these procedures. - 5.1.2 ☐ Submit the following form to OutageRequest@centerpointenergy.com - 5.1.3 ☐ For outage questions, call 713-207-2714 (Primary) or 713-207-2196. - ☐ Please provide the following information:
+Please refer to the "Outage Scheduling Requirements" outlined in Section 3 (Communications with CNP) of these procedures. - □ Submit the following form to OutageRequest@centerpointenergy.com - □ Call 713-207-2714 (Primary) or 713-207-2196 for outage questions.

+□ Provide the following information:-